flancia-coop/doc.anagora.org/this-is-not-a-404.md

 - The Agora tries to provide something useful to the user in every page -- even in those with no content :)
 - you should be able to depend on an Agora node always having:
-    - a world writeable document, where I'm currently writing this.
+    - A world writeable document, where I'm currently writing this.
-    - a video conferencing room you can pull and start using without leaving the Agora.
+    - A video conferencing room you can pull and start using without leaving the Agora.
-- this makes it so that each node comes bootstrapped with the minimum collaboration tools you need to work with others on something.
+- This makes it so that each node comes bootstrapped with the minimum collaboration tools you need to work with others on something.